This is preliminary content and subject to change.

 Containers are an isolated, resource controlled, and portable operating environment.

-Basically, a container is an isolated place where an application can run without affecting the rest of the system and without the system affecting the application.
-Containers are the next evolution in virtualization.
+Basically, a container is an isolated place where an application can run without touching the resources (memory, disk, network, etc) of other containers or the host.

 Windows Container Types

 Windows Containers include two different container types, or runtimes.

 Windows Server Containers – provide application isolation through process and namespace isolation technology.
 A Windows Server container shares a kernel with the container host and all containers running on the host.
 These containers do not provide a hostile security boundary and should not be used to isolate untrusted code.

 Hyper-V Isolation – expands on the isolation provided by Windows Server Containers by running each container in a highly optimized virtual machine.
 In this configuration the kernel of the container host is not shared with other containers on the same host.
 These containers are designed for hostile multitenant hosting with the same security assurances of a virtual machine.